Telephone: 0117 964 7181 Email Us

 Communication:

 As a school we have an ‘open door policy’.
 It is always best to talk to us straight away if you have any worries, concerns or questions.
-I am available in the classroom after school most days, or you can make an appointment via ClassDojo.
+I am available at the classroom door after school most days, or you can make an appointment via ClassDojo.
 Dojo is a very easy way to contact me.
 I operate ‘quiet hours’ but will get back to you as soon as I can.
 Our school newsletter is the main form of communication between school and home and it is essential that you take some time to read this each week.
 Lots of useful information about our school can also be found on our website.
-To inform the school about absences, illnesses, appointments, or anything else of an official nature please do so by contacting Mrs Harrison in the office.
-Her email address is office@dundry.com and she is also available on Classdojo.
+In line with our policy, please report all absence to Mrs Harrison, or anything else of an official nature.
+Please do so by contacting her at her email address office@dundry.com , Classdojo or via telephone.

 I am very much looking forward to teaching your child this year and becoming a small part of your wider community,